rettopnivek/Tutorials_for_statistics/docs/C01_P001_Set_theory.md

 <a href="#TOC">&#129145;</a>

 ##### Coming soon
-* Definition of pairwise disjoint
+* Check usage of events, subsets, and sets
-* Union/intersection over sequence of subsets

 <a name="END"></a>
 Return to: